-The Schaeffler Group has revised its Code of Conduct during the year.
-It reflects the corporate strategy - "Roadmap 2025" - and increased customer and business partner requirements regarding responsible corporate governance.
-Along with the established compliance topics, the new Schaeffler Code of Conduct focuses on integrity and value-based compliance.
+The Schaeffler Group Code of Conduct reflects the corporate strategy - "Roadmap 2025" - and increased customer and business partner requirements regarding responsible corporate governance.
+Along with the established compliance topics, the Schaeffler Code of Conduct focuses on integrity and value-based compliance.

 In its business activities, the Schaeffler Group is intent on combining commercial success, a long-term focus, and awareness of the social and ecological aspects of the company's operations.
 Combining economic success with acting responsibly toward the environment, people, and society is very important to the Schaeffler Group.
-Schaeffler identifies with the corporate values "Sustainable", "Innovative", "Excellent", and "Passionate".
+The Schaeffler Group identifies with the corporate values "Sustainable", "Innovative", "Excellent", and "Passionate".
 These values form an important basis for the success of the Schaeffler Group for the benefit and in the interest of customers and business partners, employees and managers, as well as shareholders and family shareholders.
-In addition to maintaining its fundamental orientation toward sustainability in managing the company's business, the Board of Managing Directors issued a sustainability roadmap in 2019, comprising specific actions to strengthen sustainability in the Schaeffler Group's entire value chain.
-The sustainability roadmap is reviewed regularly and amended as needed.
+In addition to the fundamental orientation toward sustainability in managing the business, a sustainability strategy comprising ten fields of action along the dimensions of environment, social, and governance was previously adopted in 2022.
+In this manner, the Schaeffler Group is assuming ecological and social responsibility along the entire value chain.
+The sustainability strategy is reviewed regularly and amended as needed.

-More on the company's corporate governance principles at: www.schaeffler-sustainability-report.com
+More on the company's corporate governance principles at: www.schaeffler.com/sustainability